BianChang/HEMIT-DATASET/README.md

 [2] Isola, Phillip, et al. "Image-to-image translation with conditional adversarial networks."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.

+## Citation

+If you use this code or dataset in your research, please cite our work.
+The paper has been accepted by the 5th International Workshop on Multiscale Multimodal Medical Imaging (MMMI 2024) and The 1st Workshop on Machine Learning for Multimodal/-sensor Healthcare Data (ML4MHD 2024).

+We will provide full citation details once it is published.
+Please check back later for the complete citation information.